Bootstrap inference in functional linear regression models with scalar response under heteroscedasticity: Hypothesis tests for multiple conditional means

-The testing of the association between the functional regressor $X$ and the scalar response $Y$ in FLRMs has drawn much recent attention in the literature. \cite{CFMS03} first proposed a global test of $\beta=0$ by assessing the covariance operator for $\Dt = 0$, and several works have similarly considered various global tests \citep{CGS04,GGMG12, HMV13, lei14, LL22}.
-In contrast, \cite{KSM16} and \cite{SDH17} focused on testing of $\langle \beta, \phi_1 \rangle = \cdots = \langle \beta, \phi_L \rangle = 0$ for some pre-fixed integer $L$, where $\{\phi_j\}_{j=1}^\infty$ denotes the set of eigenfunctions of $\ga \equiv \eo[(X-\eo[X])^{\otimes 2}]$.
-However, none of these previous works applies to testing the orthogonality of $\beta$ to generally specified regressor points.
-In this testing problem with FLRMs, though, the proposed PB method from \autoref{sec2} can be adapted to assess projections of the slope function $\beta$ onto subspaces spanned by general directions.
+{ The testing of the association between the functional regressor $X$ and the scalar response $Y$ in FLRMs has drawn much recent attention in the literature.
+A global test of $\beta=0$ was first proposed in \cite{CFMS03} by assessing the covariance operator for $\Dt = 0$, and several works have similarly considered various global tests \citep{CGS04,GGMG12, HMV13, lei14, KSM16, SDH17, LL22}.
+For instance, in \cite{KSM16, SDH17}, the global null $\beta = 0$ is approximated by testing $\langle \beta, \phi_1 \rangle = \cdots = \langle \beta, \phi_L \rangle = 0$ for an increasing integer $L$ depending on $n$, where $\{\phi_j\}_{j=1}^\infty$ denotes the set of eigenfunctions of $\ga \equiv \eo[(X-\eo[X])^{\otimes 2}]$; this approach essentially involves a linear model with increasing number of scalar parameters, whereby the (sample) FPC scores are treated as the observed regressors rather than $\{X_i\}_{i=1}^n$.
+However, none of these previous works applies to testing claims regarding the orthogonality of $\beta$ to general regressor functions observed from random regressors.
+The proposed PB method from \autoref{sec2}, though, can be adapted to assess projections of the slope function $\beta$ onto subspaces spanned by general directions, as next explained.